insin/nwb/README.md

 npm install -g nwb
 ```

+> Using **npm >= 3 is recommended**, as Babel 6 takes significantly more time and disk space to install with npm 2 due to its lack of deduplication.

 To use nwb's tooling in a project, install it as a `devDependency` and use `nwb` commands in `package.json` `"scripts"`:

 ```sh